ruiczhu/justiceLeagueProjectDoc/main-doc/topics/Project-Planning.md

 ### Project Title:

-### Real-time Object Segmentation and Replacement System Based on SAM
+### Object Segmentation and Replacement System Based on SAM2

 ### Introduction:

-The **Real-time Object Segmentation and Replacement System Based on SAM** aims to segment user-specified objects in real-time through a camera and replace them with user-specified objects.
-The system leverages Python, OpenCV, and the Segment Anything Model (SAM) for object segmentation and uses OpenCV for generating replacement object images that fit the current scene.
+The **Object Segmentation and Replacement System Based on SAM2** aims to segment user-specified objects in a video and replace them with user-specified objects.
+The system leverages Python, OpenCV, and the Segment Anything Model (SAM2) for object segmentation and uses OpenCV for generating replacement object images that fit the current scene.
 This project is designed to provide high accuracy and natural effects in object replacement, with a user-friendly interface and good scalability